FernandoBasso/ReadTheDocs-Dev-How-To/docs/scheme/index.rst

   ├── csi*
   └── feathers*

-It is a good idea to also ad these command line programs to the ``PATH``.
-For most shells, add a line like this on the shell's startup rc file:
+It is a good idea to also add these command line programs to the ``PATH``.
+For most shells, a line like this on the shell's startup rc file would work:

 .. code:: bash